bitfocus/companion-module-vicreo-hotkey/HELP.md

 For Windows, when you need to open a file, right-click on the file while pressing Shift, to be able to copy the full path.
 Leave it all as it is (wrong slashes and ")
 There is an example preset to open notepad.

+### Mouse Position and click ###

+From version 4.0.10 upwards there is control over the mouse via position and a click (left, right, middle button, double click)